google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

    Solution:

-     Wrong merchant id.
-Sandbox merchant id can only be use with sandbox accounts.
-Sandbox and Live mode use different merchant id.
+     Wrong Google Merchant ID.
+The Sandbox Merchant ID can only be used with sandbox accounts.
+Sandbox and Live modes use different Merchant IDs.

 5. Problem: